ABC (food brand)

 PT Heinz ABC Indonesia is an Indonesia-based food and drink subsidiary of Kraft Heinz, based in Jakarta, and manufactures sauces, condiments, juices and syrups.
 ABC brand was previously owned by PT ABC Central Food Industry, a company that was bought by Heinz in 1999.

 ABC is the largest Heinz's business in Asia, and one of the largest in the world; employing 3000 employees, 3 production facilities, 8 packing facilities, and extensive distribution network in Java and other parts of Indonesia.
-Today ABC is one of 15 brands owned by Heinz worldwide.
+Today, ABC is one of 15 brands owned by Heinz worldwide.

 History

-The company was established in 16 October 1975 in Jakarta, Indonesia as CV Central Foods Industrial Corporation (abbreviated as Central Foods), then in 1982, it was renamed into PT Aneka Bina Cipta Central Food Industry, which abbreviated as ABC Foods.
+The company was established on 16 October 1975 in Jakarta, Indonesia, as CV Central Foods Industrial Corporation (abbreviated as Central Foods).
+In 1982, it was renamed PT Aneka Bina Cipta Central Food Industry, which was abbreviated as ABC Foods.
 It was owned by Chu brothers — Chu Sam Yak (Chandra Djojonegoro) and Chu Sok Sam — Chinese Indonesian tycoons and entrepreneurs hailed from Medan.
-Initially their leading product is Kecap ABC (soy sauces, with sweet and salty variants).
-Later they expanded their product to Syrup ABC (fruit syrup), Saus Tomat ABC (tomato ketchup) and Sambal ABC (hot chili sauce).
+Initially, their leading product was Kecap ABC (soy sauces, with sweet and salty variants).
+Later, they expanded their product to Syrup ABC (fruit syrup), Saus Tomat ABC (tomato ketchup) and Sambal ABC (hot chili sauce).

-In 1980s ABC's products, such as syrup, sweet soy sauce and sambal hot sauce began to lead Indonesian market share.
-These products were marketed abroad, exported to United States, Canada, Australia, Singapore, Malaysia, Brunei, Taiwan, Hong Kong, Japan, Denmark, Saudi Arabia, Netherlands, and England.
-In February 1999, H. J. Heinz Company acquired 65 percent share of PT ABC Central Food Industry, for US$70 million.
+In the 1980s, ABC's products, such as syrup, sweet soy sauce and sambal hot sauce, began to lead the Indonesian market share.
+These products were marketed abroad, exported to the United States, Canada, Australia, Singapore, Malaysia, Brunei, Taiwan, Hong Kong, Japan, Denmark, Saudi Arabia, Netherlands, and England.
+In February 1999, H. J. Heinz Company acquired 65 percent share of PT ABC Central Food Industry for US$70 million.

 The company's head office is located in Jalan Daan Mogot Km.
-12, Jakarta, Indonesia, and operating three production plants in Karawang (West Java), Daan Mogot (Jakarta), and Pasuruan (East Java).
+12, Jakarta, Indonesia, and operates three production plants in Karawang (West Java), Daan Mogot (Jakarta), and Pasuruan (East Java).

 Products

 ABC's leading products are Kecap ABC (sweet soy sauce), Sambal ABC (hot chili sauce), and Syrup ABC (fruit syrup).
-Available commonly in Indonesia's traditional marketplaces, supermarkets, minimarts, and warungs, these products are also sold globally in Asia-Pacific, Europe and Americas; they could be found in Asian grocery stores in the United States and Tokos in the Netherlands.
+Available commonly in Indonesia's traditional marketplaces, supermarkets, minimarts, and warungs, these products are also sold globally in Asia-Pacific, Europe and Americas; they could be found in Asian grocery stores in the United States and tokos in the Netherlands.